rethinkbooks/BookshoutFulfillmentAPIClient/README.md

 # BookShout Fulfillment API Client

-This is the Bookshout Fulfillment API client gem, it can be used to request that a book code be sent to an email address.
+This is the BookShout Fulfillment API client gem, it can be used to request that a book code be sent to an email address.

 This gem provides a simple wrapper around the HTTP version of the API.